solo-io/workshops/gloo-mesh/README-openshift.md

 istiod-7884b57b4c-rvr2c                 1/1     Running   0          30s
 ```

-Check the status on the
+Check the status on the second cluster using `kubectl --context cluster2 get pods -n istio-system`

 Expose an OpenShift route for the ingress gateway on each cluster: